 - Emissions = Mass or volume of fuel combusted (CO2, CH4 or N2O) X Fuel carbon content (in units of mass of carbon per mass or volume of fuel) X 44 / 12

 In all of the above formula, it can be noted that the following needs to be estimated or predicted and this is where statistical and machine learning methods can be used:

 - Emissions factor

 Predicting greenhouse gas concentrations

 Greenhouse gases trap heat from escaping into space and are responsible for keeping the earth’s climate warm enough for life as we know it.
 Researchers use climate models to predict future concentrations of greenhouse gases.
 Machine learning techniques are used in climate model predictions so that they can be run faster and more efficiently.

-Forest degradation is the process where a once healthy forest becomes unhealthy due to human activities such as mining, deforestation or unsustainable logging practices.
-It’s important for environmental scientists to be able to detect forest degradation as quickly and easily as possible so that climate change impacts can be reduced.
-Researchers are using machine learning algorithms and satellite data such as high-resolution images from the Landsat series of satellites in order to automate this process.
+Given the above solution approaches, it is important for environmental scientists to be able to detect forest degradation as quickly and easily as possible so that climate change impacts can be reduced by implementing some of the above mentioned solution approaches.
+Researchers are using machine learning algorithms and build models using the satellite data such as high-resolution images from the Landsat series of satellites in order to automate this process.

 Identifying climate-vulnerable regions